jjcardena/reactnd-mobile-flashcards/README.md

 This is the mobile flashcards project made by Juan Cardena for the React Nanodegree.
-This project was tested using Expo on an Iphone 6 and Iphone 8.
+This project was tested using Expo on Iphone 6 and Iphone 8.

 ## Installation